Tyga, Blac Chyna Feud: Gay Claims Absurd, Rapper Says He Pays Child Support

 News of Tyga’s frustration in seeing Blac Chyna vent on Snapchat about missing child support payments while claiming that her ex-boyfriend was secretly hooking up with men comes just weeks after reports had claimed that the rapper had found himself in heated arguments with Kylie Jenner.

-Insiders claimed that the twosome had been having a rough time trying to keep their romance going over rumors that Tyga had not been unfaithful to the 19-year-old and Kylie became suspicious with all the evidence that was allegedly beginning to pile up.
+Insiders claimed that the twosome had been having a rough time trying to keep their romance going over rumors that Tyga had not been faithful to the 19-year-old, and Kylie became suspicious with all the evidence that was allegedly beginning to pile up.

-From what reports have claimed, Kylie and Tyga are very much still together but these recent weeks have been the most difficult for them — so much that they allegedly decided to part ways form one another a month ago, insisting that they needed a breather from one another.
+From what reports have claimed, Kylie and Tyga are very much still together, but these recent weeks have been the most difficult for them; so much that they allegedly decided to part ways from one another a month ago, insisting that they needed a breather from one another.

 Could Blac Chyna’s comments on Snapchat now have influenced Kylie to potentially consider the idea of ending the relationship with Tyga for good?